bakape/recache/README.md

 written to a consumer such as a HTTP request or buffer builder with zero extra buffer copies or allocation.

+The recursive aspect of recache denotes the ability of each cache entry to contain references to other entries in the same or a different cache.
+This allows to easily save on cache entry storage space and propagate eviction of dependant cache entries on parent entry eviction.

 Unlike more traditional caches, that provide a more or less CRUD-like interface, recache abstracts cache hits and misses from the client.
-The client instead provides a lookup key and lambda to generate a new cache record.
+The client instead provides a lookup key and lambda to generate a new cache entry.
-In case of cache miss (of the targeted record or any included record references) recache calls the provided lambda, compresses the result, generates hashes and ETags for versioning and registers any recursively looked up records from the same or other cache instances.
+In case of cache miss (of the targeted entry or any included entry references) recache calls the provided lambda, compresses the result, generates hashes and ETags for versioning and registers any recursively looked up entries from the same or other cache instances.

 On client request a component tree is generated for this specific request.